Best Waterproof Camera Housing for Great Barrier Reef Diving

 I once witnessed a photographer lose an entire day of shooting at Osprey Reef because a single grain of sand compromised a single-gasket seal.
 Without a vacuum pump system to verify the seal before hitting the water, you are essentially playing Russian Roulette with your electronics.

-Advanced Solutions for High-Fidelity Marine Imaging
+Advanced Marine Imaging

 Selecting High-Grade Aluminum Over Polycarbonate